Last updated on May 24th, 2018

 Dakpa Kora starts on 15th day of first lunar month and Drukpa Kora on 30th of the same month every year.
 Old people from Trashiyangtse have memories of how they used to enjoy Chorten Kora Tshechu making new Dakpa friends and lovers, in some cases.

-Since the waxing moon will be bright, people would circumambulate the stupa days without nights teasing each other and finding matches.
+Since the waxing moon will be bright at its optimal size, people would circumambulate the stupa days without nights teasing each other and finding matches.
 There are stories how young people found their matches during the Tshechu and leave Yangtse as married couples.

 People from Tawang married during Dakpa Kora would take each other as a gift from Ashi Cheten Zangmo.
 Since it’s the occasion of teasing and being teased, you shouldn’t get angry if others tease even your spouse.
 Legal term like Eve-teasing should remain ashore when you are in Chorten Kora Tshechu!